-FRONT REAR

-NO CARGO RECOMMENDED 2.9 psi 2.9 psi

-PRESSURE (20.0 kPa) (20.0 kPa)

-WITH CARGO RECOMMENDED 2.9 psi 2.9 psi
+FRONT REAR RECOMMENDED PRESSURE 2.9 psi (20 kPa) 2.9 psi (20 kPa)

-PRESSURE (20.0 kPa) (20.0 kPa)

 A manually operated tire pump should be used rather than the high pressure system found in service stations.
 This will minimize the possibility of tire damage from overinflation.
 If you use a high pressure system at a service station, add air in small amounts and check the pressure increase frequently to prevent possible tire damage from overinflation.